 The drama may be defined as an articulate story presented in action.
 The earliest origins of drama are to be found in Athens where ancient hymns, called dithyrambs, were sung in honour of the god Dionysus.
 These hymns were later adapted for choral processions in which participants would dress up in costumes and masks.
 One of these, the ‘City Dionysia’, a festival of entertainment held in honour of the god Dionysus, featured competitions in music, singing, dance and poetry.

 The ancient Greek and Roman dramas were mostly concerned with the religious ceremonies of people.
-As most of the Bible was written into Latin, common people could not understand it.
+As most of the Bible was written in Latin, common people could not understand it.
 The clergy tried to find out some new methods of teaching and expounding the teachings of the Bible to the common people.
 For this purpose, they developed a new method, wherein the stories of the Gospel were explained through the living pictures.
 The performers acted out the story in a dumb show, mostly on Christmas and Easter.

 In the next stage, the actors spoke as well as acted their parts.
 Special plays were written by the clerics, at first in Latin and later in the vernacular French.
 These early plays were known as Miracles and Mysteries.
 In England, the term Miracle is used indiscriminately for any kind of religious play, but strictly speaking, the term Mystery is applied to the stories taken from the Scriptures, while Miracles are plays dealing with incidents in the lives of Saints and Martyrs.